grpc/proposal/A40-csds-support.md

   version, etc.);
 * Assemble cached resources into the gigantic config dump response.

-Note that xDS config should include the `config.core.v3.Node` information obtained from the bootstrap file in the `envoy.service.status.v3.ClientConfig.node` field.
+Note that xDS config should include the `config.core.v3.Node` information in the `envoy.service.status.v3.ClientConfig.node` field.
 Unlike other xDS configs, this information is static and may require extra logic to integrate into the CSDS service.